|Site Map | Bulletin Home | Temple University|

 |Overview | Enrolling | Responsibilities & Rights | Academic Policies | Academic Programs | Opportunities | Support & Services|

-No change of final grade for a completed course will be made without the approval of the instructor's dean.
+No change of final grade for a completed course will be made without the approval of the instructor's dean or designee.
 Deans will consider the grade change upon receipt of the instructor's written explanation.
 No grade will be changed after the baccalaureate degree is awarded.

 Each student's transcript indicates the credit hours completed and passed, grade points, and grade point average (GPA).

 The GPA also appears on a student's semester grade reports, DARS reports or the academic advising document.

 A student's GPA may be useful in assessing academic progress, in determining eligibility for specific programs, or in determining eligibility for Honors or other awards.

 No change in a student's GPA is made after the baccalaureate degree is awarded.

 Note: Not included in GPA computations: I, IC, IP, MG, NR, CR, NC, R, P, AU, W, WE, WS, PI.
 Also see policy on Repeating a Course.